Results 1 to 12 of 107

 Re: Where Does Flacco Rank Amongsts the League's Best QB's?

 Peyton is 36 years old.
 He's not likely to get any better.
 His arm isn't what it used to be.
 He probably still has lingering issues in his neck.
 He is trending downwards.

 Brady will be 36.
 He likely isn't going to get any better.
 Hence, he is trending downwards.

 Eli is 32 and while he has flashed brilliance from time to time, he has likely peaked and is as good as he is going to be (which isn't bad...btw).

 Aaron Rodgers is even going to be 30 next season.
 He is arguably the best QB in the NFL and could potentially get better, but likely has peaked as well.

 Flacco JUST turned 28 and has been trending upwards (slowly until the playoffs/SB this year) pretty much since he got into the league.
 If we argue that QB's peak between 30-34 years old, then it is reasonable and logical to think that we haven't seen the best of Flacco at all.
-Frankly, if he continues to be successful (as we saw in the playoffs) under Jim Caldwell, then I don't think there is any doubt that he will at least be a Top 3 QB for the next 4-6 years.Milk is for babies.
-When you grow up, you have to drink beer.
+Frankly, if he continues to be successful (as we saw in the playoffs) under Jim Caldwell, then I don't think there is any doubt that he will at least be a Top 3 QB for the next 4-6 years.Disclaimer: The content posted is of my own opinion.